 New York City High School League: Breaking News!
-AYTTO is assisting PSAL run a high school varsity table tennis league at 12 high schools this spring.
+Table Tennis is now an official varsity sport of the New York City Public Schools.
+AYTTO is assisting The Public Schol Athletic League (PSAL) run a high school varsity table tennis league at 12 high schools this spring.
 Stay tuned for more information or visit our please visit our events page.
 This is major news and terrific for the sport in New York City, regionally and nationally.
-More information to come.

 We need your support for - our sport, - participating students, and - for much more.
 To find out why, click here.

 New York City Middle School League: 16 Schools 126 Students participated int he middle school team championships March 9th.
 For results and more information please visit our events page.

 Spring Program: We partner with schools to run free and fee-based programs.
 We are currently running both Saturday and Sunday Academies in Queens and Manhattan in partnership with Chinese Community Center of Flushing.
 Please visit our events page for more information.